WP-Optimize Cache is a plugin that caches your site, cleans your database, and compresses your pictures.

 - Display database information as well as potential cost reductions.

 - During clean-ups, keeps a certain number of weeks’ worth of data.

 - Control over which optimizations are performed in detail

 2. It allows you to reduce the size of your photographs.

-The most common cause of slowing down your site’s loading speed is huge pictures.
+The most common cause of slowing down your ecommerce site’s loading speed is huge pictures.

 WP-Optimize Cache features an image-compression tool that employs cutting-edge lossy compression algorithms to turn huge photos (that take a long time to load) into compressed files kept in your image library, where they can be uploaded in seconds.

 - Bulk compression is a feature that allows you to compress several pictures at once.

 - Intelligent, multi-pass lossy compression technique that provides double the compression with far less quality loss.

 - The ‘Restore Originals’ feature allows you to recover or restore your original photos at any time.